learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 Since each app runs in its own cluster, there are no shared resources between the different apps — each app has its own hardware, operating system, network, and so on.

-_This may increase the security and reliablity of your apps._
+_This may increase the security and reliability of your apps._

 For example, it's not possible that some sensitive information leaks to some other app through a shared resource, because there are no shared resources.

 Also, an app can't be hampered by another app overusing a shared resource such as the CPU, because there is no shared CPU.

-Note that there are still muliple workloads running in each cluster, namely the different environments of each app — however, this is much easier to control than having different apps running on the same cluster.
+Note that there are still multiple workloads running in each cluster, namely the different environments of each app — however, this is much easier to control than having different apps running on the same cluster.

 _In general, isolating apps by running them on separate clusters makes it easier to control the execution of these apps, which may enable you to meet security policies and SLAs._